guardian/about-us/README.md

 ### Deployment pipeline

-There is a CI/CD process setup using teamcity and node-riffraff-artifact.
+There is a CI/CD process via the `Build and deploy` Github workflow.
 A push/merge into the `main` branch will work it's way over to the following s3 bucket:
 `s3://gu-about-us/PROD/gu-about-us-upload/about/`.
 You can also manually deploy any branch to the CODE environment which will work it's way over to here:
 `s3://gu-about-us/CODE/gu-about-us-upload/about/`.